-This is one of John Lasseter's favorite shorts because of how "cartoony" it is.
-When the team was working on Tin Toy, the film Who Framed Roger Rabbit was released into theaters.
-Once John saw Roger Rabbit he was immediately inspired to create a 'Chuck Jones' type of cartoon - which became Knick Knack
+This is one of John Lasseter’s favorite shorts because of how “cartoony” it is.
+When the team was working on Tin Toy, the film Who Framed Roger Rabbit was released in theaters.
+Once John saw Roger Rabbit he was immediately inspired to create a ‘Chuck Jones‘ type of cartoon – which became Knick Knack.

 Did you know that Knick Knack was originally made in Stereo 3D?
 The team found themselves being interested in 3D photography at the time (it was the 80’s), so they did two eye views – one right and one left, which John said worked really well.

-Vice President of Software at Pixar, Eben Ostby created the Sunny Florida Knick Knack.
+Vice President of Software at Pixar, Eben Ostby created the Sunny Florida Flamingo.

 The particle system that Bill Reeves created for Andre and Wally B was used for the flakes of snow within the globe.
 There was also a new tool that was used in Knick Knack, it was a simple fluid simulation with blowers to make the snowflakes float around, though John noted that this was no easy task.

 The team had to re-tweak every single shot numerous times before it was perfected.
-They also ran into some issues when the system brokedown and sent the snowflakes flying around the screen at lighting speed.
+They also ran into some issues when the system broke down and sent the snowflakes flying around the screen at lightning speed.

-The scene where Knick (the snowman) is falling, John noted that the team watched the computer monitor that was set with 3D imagery in excitement of the rendered short.
+In the scene where Knick (the snowman) is falling, John noted that the team watched the computer monitor that was set with 3D imagery in excitement at the rendered short.
 Wearing their 3D glasses they were in awe of how the snowflakes as well as how the fishbowl rocks just floated around Knick.